 Risotto, a traditional Italian rice dish, has a reputation for being difficult and time-consuming.
 While it’s true risotto waits for no one, the technique is simple.
 Once you do it, I hope you’ll find it as fun and relaxing as I do.

 First, how cute are my little mini bacon strips!
-Love, love, loving these as my new bacon garnish!
+Love, love, love these as my new bacon garnish for numerous recipes!
 So much more interesting than just crumbling bacon over the top and they’re crazy simple.

 How to make Shrimp and Corn Risotto with Bacon: